I Am the Walrus: Reception

 The song was banned by the BBC for the use of the word "knickers" in the line "Boy, you've been a naughty girl, you've let your knickers down".

+Film composer and former Oingo Boingo frontman Danny Elfman stated in 2021 that the song, along with the Beatles' "A Day in the Life", "stayed with me my whole life, redefining for me what a song could do", and that Martin's "string arrangements really became part of my musical vocabulary."